Old Man of the Lake

 The Old Man of the Lake is a 30 ft tall tree trunk, most likely a hemlock, that has been bobbing vertically in Crater Lake in Oregon, United States since at least 1896.

 The trunk is about 2 ft in diameter at the waterline and stands approximately 4 ft above the water.
 Its surface has been bleached white due to photodegradation.
 The exposed end of the floating tree is splintered and worn but wide and buoyant enough to support a person's weight.

-Fontinalis, a moss present in the waters of Crater Lake at a depth of 394 ft, also grows on the Old Man of the Lake, the only place the moss is found near the surface.
+Fontinalis, a moss present in the waters of Crater Lake at a depth of 394 ft, also grows on the Old Man of the Lake.
+The only place the moss is found is near the surface.

 History

 Joseph S. Diller published the first geology of Crater Lake in 1902, the same year the area became a national park.
 In his work, Diller briefly describes a great trunk he had found in the lake six years earlier, in a report dated 1896.
 Preliminary carbon dating of the trunk has suggested that the tree itself is at least 450 years old.

 Diller established that the trunk could travel by tying baling wire around it and pulling it a short distance.
 Five years later, Diller observed the Old Man to be 1/4 mi from the location he had previously noted.
 The earliest known photograph of the trunk dates to this period.